TealLines Banners

 Decision Automation is the application of AI technology to execute routine or complex decisions without human intervention, ensuring speed, consistency, and efficiency.
 Within the Decision Intelligence process, it serves as the critical step where decision models can be configured into automatic actions.
 After Decision Intelligence has identified the best course of action and designed the decision logic, Decision Automation deploys the automations at scale and transforms insights directly into operational outcomes like automatically adjusting inventory, approving credit applications, or routing customer inquiries.
 Decision automation is suitable for use cases with low complexity and little consequences – in other words, situations where the chance of error is slimmer, and the consequences of potential errors are not drastic.

 Decision Augmentation refers to the use of AI and advanced analytics to enhance human decision-making by providing timely insights, recommendations, and data relevant to human end users.
 It provides business leaders and employees with tools that clarify complex situations, highlight potential risks or opportunities, and suggest the best course of action.
 Decision augmentation allows humans to make more informed, efficient, and higher-quality judgments.
 It can be beneficial within the Decision Intelligence process when requiring decisions to be swifter, more informed, and more accurate.
-The concept of decision augmentation is suitable for use cases of medium complexity and consequence.
+The concept of decision augmentation is suitable for use cases of medium complexity and consequence — where the stakes are meaningful but the decision window is tight.
+In these scenarios, decision augmentation surfaces the most relevant options, ranks them by risk and impact, and equips analysts and business leaders with the context needed to act with confidence.
+Rather than replacing human judgment, decision augmentation strengthens it — ensuring that the right people have the right information at the right moment to choose the most effective course of action.

 Decision support refers to technology systems and analytical tools that assist decision-makers by providing relevant data, insights, and modeling capabilities to enhance the speed and quality of business decisions.
 In the decision intelligence process, decision support becomes particularly beneficial when decision-makers need to navigate complex scenarios with multiple variables, high stakes, and time constraints—such as strategic planning, risk assessment, market expansion, or crisis response.
 For situations of the highest complexity and greatest consequence, machine intervention should be at its least intrusive.
 Humans need to make decisions in such cases, both to ensure accountability and minimize the possibility of misjudgment.